-After much research, Selina has chosen to pursue her university education in the UK, where she can begin her medical studies before the post-graduate level.
+After much research, Selina chose to pursue her university education in the UK, where she can begin her medical studies before the post-graduate level.
 She has selected a MBChM major, which is a Bachelor of Medicine and Bachelor of Surgery degree.

-Selina enthusiastically shares that her motivation for healthcare is “to make a direct impact on people’s lives.”
-She is grateful that her family is very supportive and encouraging of her pursuit of medicine as she approaches university.
+Selina enthusiastically shares that her motivation to pursue a career in healthcare is “to make a direct impact on people’s lives.”
+She is grateful that her family is supportive and encouraging of her pursuit of medicine as she approaches university.

 Congratulations, Selina!
 We look forward to watching you make life-changing differences for the patients you will serve throughout your career.